 Our selection decision will be based on your skills, academic ability and achievement, motivation and experience as a whole package.
 Therefore, in your application please give as much information about your personal background and experience as possible, to allow the academic team to assess your suitability for the course, and what it will be able to offer you.

-You can read examples of student profiles for the programme to see the backgrounds and experiences of our alumni www.conted.ox.ac.uk/about/msud-student-spotlights.
+You can read examples of student profiles to see the backgrounds and experiences of our alumni: www.conted.ox.ac.uk/msud-student-spotlights.

 What combination of referees is acceptable?